 - Assault against a physically handicapped person or an elderly person;

 - Assault against a Public Aid Department employee or employee of the State of Illinois;

 - Assault against a correctional officer or employee; and

 - Discharging a firearm during an assault.

-When your freedom is on the line, work with a Peoria aggravated assault attorney who will work hard to ensure you are afforded every right provided by the U.S. Constitution and criminal justice system.
+When your freedom is on the line, work with aggravated assault attorneys in Peoria IL who will work hard to ensure you are afforded every right provided by the U.S. Constitution and criminal justice system.